openwpm/OpenWPM/README.md

     * Automatically saved when the platform closes or crashes by specifying `browser_params['profile_archive_dir']`.
     * Save on-demand with the `CommandSequence::dump_profile` command.
-* **DEPRECATED** HTTP Request and Response Headers via mitmproxy
-    * This will be removed in future releases
-    * Set `browser_params['proxy'] = True`
-    * Data is saved to the `http_requests_proxy` and `http_responses_proxy`
-        tables.
-    * Saves both HTTP and HTTPS request and response headers
-    * Several drawbacks:
-        * Cached requests and responses are missed entirely (See #71)
-        * Some HTTPS connections fail with certificate warnings (See #53)
-        * The mitmproxy version used (v0.13) is a few releases behind the current mitmproxy library and will likely continue to have more issues unless updated.
-        * Has significantly less context available around a request/response than is available from within the browser.
-* **DEPRECATED** Javascript Response Bodies via mitmproxy
-    * This will be removed in future releases
-    * Set `browser_params['save_javascript_proxy'] = True`
-    * Saves javascript response bodies to a LevelDB database de-duplicated by the murmurhash3 of the content. `content_hash` in `http_response_proxy` keys into this content database.
-    * NOTE: In addition to the other drawbacks of proxy-based measurements, content must be decoded before saving and not all current encodings are supported.
-In particular, brotli (`br`) is not supported.
-* **DEPRECATED** HTTP Request and Response Cookies via mitmproxy
-    * This will be removed in future releases
-    * Derived post-crawl from proxy-based HTTP instrumentation
-    * To enable: call
-      `python automation/utilities/build_cookie_table.py <sqlite_database>`.
-    * Data is saved to the `http_request_cookies_proxy` and `http_response_cookies_proxy` tables.
-    * Several drawbacks:
-        * Will not detect cookies set via Javascript, but will still record when those cookies are sent with requests.
-        * Cookie parsing is done using a custom `Cookie.py` module.
-Although a significant effort went into replicating Firefox's cookie parsing, it may not be a faithful reproduction.

 Browser and Platform Configuration
 ----------------------------------